staterepme/State-Gov-Tracker/README.md

 Copy `settings_example.py` to `settings.py`.
 Modify `settings.py` and point the `DATABASES name` to your local `StateGovTracker.db` file

+Install `python-sunlight` via pip - `pip install sunlight`.
+Register for an API-key at `http://services.sunlightlabs.com/accounts/register/`.
+Save the API key in `~/.sunlight.key`.
+For information see `http://python-sunlight.readthedocs.org/en/latest/index.html` for more information.

 `cd` top level project directory and run `python manage.py runserver`.
 If it complains about dependencies, install them.

 Once all the dependencies are installed, `python manage.py runserver` should work.